giordano/giordano.github.io/_posts/2021-10-15-mythbusting-julia.md

 A: That's a fair point.
 Honestly, plotting doesn't _have to_ be slow in Julia.
 Some simple or low-level plotting packages are actually fairly fast.
 However, one of the most popular packages for plotting, `Plots.jl` tends to feel slow to someone used to plotting in R or Python.
-This happens because `Plots.jl` has an intresting interface with which you can use the same code to produce plots using different backends, but this means that some code paths are lazily compiled on-the-fly when a new backend is enabled, including the default one.
+This happens because `Plots.jl` has an interesting interface with which you can use the same code to produce plots using different backends, but this means that some code paths are lazily compiled on-the-fly when a new backend is enabled, including the default one.
 This problem used to be very annoying, 2-3 years ago the first time you'd do a plot in a